Spiti: Climate

 Spiti valley is arid as it is situated in the monsoon rain shadow of the Himalayas.
 The average annual rainfall is about 50 mm with snowfall less than 200 cm.
 Sporadically, there may be up to 15 mm rainfall in a day resulting in erosion and landslides.
 The extreme temperatures are -25 C in winter and 15 C in summer.

 Climate change

 Villagers in Spiti, especially those in higher villages like Komik, Kibber, Lhangza etc., claim that in recent decades, glaciers have been melting faster, and the quantity of snowfall has decreased.
 Villages in Spiti are dependent entirely on snowmelt water from winter snows and glaciers.
 Lesser snow and faster-melting glaciers endangers agriculture in the valley, which has only one agricultural season, being a high-altitude cold desert.
 Climate change is threatening the tradition of Gaddi shepherds' annual migrations to Spiti with their herds of goat and sheep.
 It is degrading the quality of the pastures, and the ice bridges that Gaddis with their flocks could earlier use to cross rivers while bypassing villages are now disappearing.
 Scientific studies back up the ground-level observations that climate change due to global warming has been adversely affecting the environment of the Spiti valley.
+Climate change has also caused damage to the artistic treasures of Spiti's famous Tabo monastery.